martinmogusu/django-daraja/docs/02-quick_start.rst

 2. Create a django project
 --------------------------

-Run th..	code to create  a django project
+Run these commands to create  a django project

     ..	code-block:: none